pblischak/polyfreqs/README.md

 **polyfreqs** uses C++ code to implement its Gibbs sampling algorithm which will usually require the installation of additional software (depending on the operating system [OS] being used).
 Windows users will need to install <a href="http://cran.r-project.org/bin/windows/Rtools/" target="_blank">Rtools</a>.
 MacOSX users will need to install the Xcode Command Line Tools.
-Linux users will need an up-to-date version of the GNU C Compiler (gcc) and the r-base-dev package.
+Linux users will need an up-to-date version of the GNU Compiler Collection (gcc) and the r-base-dev package.
-Looking at the requirements for Rcpp is a good place to start too.
+Looking at the requirements for **Rcpp** is a good place to start too.

 **polyfreqs** relies on two other R packages: <a href="http://cran.r-project.org/package=Rcpp" target="_blank"><strong>Rcpp</strong></a> and <a href="http://cran.r-project.org/package=RcppArmadillo" target="_blank"><strong>RcppArmadillo</strong></a>.
 These are both available on CRAN and can be installed in the usual way using `install.packages()`: